 This beautiful little Adriatic gem is accessible by bus from Budva, Bar, Podgorica and Kotor, or international destinations such as Sarajevo or Dubrovnik.
 Since Montenegro is on the euro, it’s convenient in terms of money exchange.
 Plus, Herceg Novi gives you more bang for your buck in terms of super quality cuisine, including fresh seafood and delicious wine.

-My pal Steph from A Nomad’s Passport, is a writer, photographer and a solo female traveler adventurer.
-Her travel stories are full of road trips and adventure.
-She shares a favorite solo female destination in her home country of Germany in our next submission.
+My pal Steph, from A Nomad’s Passport, is a writer, photographer and a solo female traveler adventurer.
+Her travel stories are full of road trips, adventure and diving.
+She shares a favorite solo female destination in her home country of Germany for our next submission on the list.

 Afterwards you can stroll down the Kaufingerstraße down to the Stachus Fountain before visiting one of the many famous beer halls.
 Obviously, the Octoberfest that takes place every year in September is a fall highlight and something solo travelers should not miss either.